In the first two years of his or her life, your baby’s brain goes through some mighty extraordinary growth.

 Seeing the massive difference between the brain scans made him think: if too little stimulation can result in so many inactive areas in the brain, then what about too much stimulation?
 Can too much stimulation result in hyped up activity in the brain, resulting in just as damaging changes?

 Doctor Christakis is the Director of the Center for Child Health, Behavior & Development in Seattle.
-He has a sobering message about overstimulating your baby or toddler’s brain with screen time.
+He has a sobering message about overstimulating your toddler or Baby’s brain with screen time.

 In fact, he found the more television children watched before the age of three, the more likely they were to have attention problems at school compared to those who watched none.